cfeenstra67/sqlauthz/README.md

 `sqlauthz` is still very early in its development and while it should have enough functionality to be usable for a lot of use-cases, there's a lot of functionality missing as well.
 More or less all of these are on my radar as improvement to make eventually, however if any of these are particularly important to you feel free to [open an issue](https://github.com/cfeenstra67/sqlauthz/issues/new) and let me know.
 That will help me prioritize what to work on first.

-- Currently only supports a limited set of permissions - `USAGE` on schemas as `SELECT`, `UPDATE`, `INSERT`, `DELETE` on tables.

-- Currently only supports permissions on tables and schemas (not views, functions, databases).
+- Currently only supports permissions on tables, views, and schemas (not functions, databases, sequences, etc.).

 - Support for using SQL functions in row-level security clauses is imperfect.
 It works for most cases, but there are some known limitations (See [Using SQL functions in row-level security clauses](#using-sql-functions-in-row-level-security-clauses) for an explanation of how to use SQL functions in row-level seucurity clauses):
     - You cannot write a clause that compares the results of two function calls e.g. `sql.date_trunc("hour", table.row.created_at) == sql.date_trunc("hour", table.row.updated_at)`.
 At the moment there is no workaround; this is something that is very difficult to support with the `oso` Polar engine.